An interesting blog post crossed my feed the other day. At least the first half of it was really interesting, more on that in a minute….

 Godly men are too few, but single moms/women (and their children) are not limited to the dregs of male choices.
 As clearly articulated in our articles, papers, links, refutations, etc, Scripture clearly teaches that a man may have more than one wife and be the father that so many boys need.

-The marriage culture disaster in western civilization is fueled in large part by false monogamy-only doctrines and egalitarian mindsets that emasculate men and are decidedly UNbiblical.
+culture disaster in western civilization is fueled in large part by false monogamy-only doctrines and egalitarian mindsets that emasculate men and are decidedly UNbiblical.
 We’re just reaping the whirlwind we sowed…

 Want to reverse the trend?
 Want to be part of the solution instead of the problem?
 Take God’s Word seriously and quit making excuses for why God calls Abraham, Jacob, Moses, David et al, righteous when they clearly had larger families than America’s 2.1 children.